affinidi/affinidi-cli/docs/wizard.md

     exit
   ```

-- Similarly `manage schemas` brings you to use any command related to `schemas`
+- Similarly `manage schemas` allows you to use any command related to `schemas`

   Output when selecting this option: